topbitdu/unidom-product/ROADMAP.md

 2. Improve the Product Associating spec for the validations on the #quantity attribute
 3. Improve the Product spec for the validations on the #name attribute, the #abbreviation attribute, the #measurement_unit attribute, the #packing_norm attribute

+## v1.7.5
+1. As Source Product shared examples
+2. RSpec shared examples manifest
+3. Improve the Product spec for the As Source Product concern

 ## v2.0
 1. Remove the deprecated classes and methods